dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 * `dafny format --print <files and/or folders>` formats each file but instead of altering the files, output the formatted content to stdout
 * `dafny format --check <files and/or folders>` does not alter files.
 It will print a message concerning which files need formatting and return a non-zero exit code if any files would be changed by formatting.

-You can also use `--stdin` instead of providing a file to format a full Dafny file from the standard input.
+You can also use `--stdin` instead of providing a file, to format a full Dafny file from the standard input.

 Each version of `dafny format` returns a non-zero return code if there are any command-line or parsing errors or if --check is stipulated and at least one file is not the same as its formatted version.